Back to Webinars

 Introducing the EFFC Circular Economy Guide

-Taking place on Wednesday 6th December at 1-2pm (GMT), this one hour webinar will introduce the EFFC Circular Economy Guide.
-The webinar is free to attend and will be Chaired by Luke Deamer (Group Sustainability Manager at Keller).
+This free one hour webinar took place on Wednesday 6th December at 1-2pm (GMT).
+The webinar introduced the EFFC Circular Economy Guide, and was Chaired by Luke Deamer (Group Sustainability Manager at Keller).

 In the UK, construction, demolition and excavation account for 60% of material use and waste generation.
 Yet geotechnical contractors can, and will have to, make a big difference to improving this number.

-Through this webinar, attendees will discover insights from the latest EFFC guidance on sustainability, focused on the circular economy:
+Through this webinar, attendees discovered insights from the latest EFFC guidance on sustainability, focused on the circular economy:

 • What is the circular economy and why does it matter to geotechnical companies?

 • How can we implement the circular economy in every function of the company?